gunnertech/suretrac/README.md

 * locationData: In lieu of actual lat/long points, you may pass an address or city/state and the app will geocode this data for you.
 If you pass longitude and latitude, you can skip this parameter.

+* name: Optional - a name like "Cody's House" used for descriptive purposes

+* description: Optional - a description which can include a link that provides more information about the location.